Why Context Matters: The Significance of Contextual Targeting in Modern Advertising | 01 Jun, 2022

 Silverpush – Placing Ads in Contextual Moments

-With third-party cookies being phased out, it has become even more important for ad-tech companies to find better ways to engage with customers.
-And the solution to that is contextual targeting.
+With third-party cookies being phased out, it has become even more important for ad-tech companies to find better ways to engage with customers, the alternative to this is contextual targeting!

 Silverpush’s flagship product, Mirrors is an AI-powered contextual targeting solution that focuses on serving personalized ads to the audience in a completely brand-safe environment.
 Initially, it was available on YouTube, now its contextual and brand-safe solutions are available on the OpenWeb and social platforms as well.
 It enables the processing of large volumes of data at speed, with better context, at a higher scale, and improved targeting efficiency.

 How Mirrors Can Help in Reaching Your Relevant Audience?

 Mirrors’ AI-powered technology detects faces, brand logos, objects, actions, and other factors for a nuanced level of targeting at the video level.
 Its unique custom detection capabilities ensure that reach is not duplicated, and a unified approach is followed for content-aligned ad placement, brand safety, and custom brand suitability.

 It can block ad placements against unwanted, unsuitable, irrelevant, and harmful content.